cs1302uga/cs1302-tutorials/packages.md

 * **Access Protection:** Visibility in Java is not limited to `public` and `private`.
   Packages and additional visibility modifiers enable programmers to declare things as visible only within a package.

-In this tutorial, you will create multiple classes, group them into a package, and compile and run them.
+In this tutorial, you will create multiple classes, group them into a package, then compile and run them.
 The expectation is that you will follow along with this tutorial in a terminal emulator on Nike or some Unix machine.
 You should ask questions on Piazza if you are unable to proceed or if some aspect of the tutorial is particularly confusing.